benfuddled/sheetloaf/README.md

 ```

 Above is an example of transforming a sass file, compressing the output and using the
 postcss plugin autoprefixer to add vendor prefixes.
-Sheetloaf will automatically ignore
-partial files whose names begin with _.
 Note that postcss plugins will need to be installed
-separately, so to use autoprefixer you'd run:
+separately, so to use autoprefixer you'd first run:

 ```
 npm install autoprefixer